About Work Orders

 - The work orders for each asset become sub-work orders.

 As you complete the sub-work orders, you can track the overall progress from the parent work order.
-For more information, see About Multi-Asset Work Orders.
+For more information, see Parent and Sub-Work Orders.

 Cycle Count Work Orders